 Devotees visit Muktinath in large numbers to attain moksha, which means liberation from the cycle of birth and rebirth.

-Tibetan Buddhists also hold Muktinath in high regard because they believe it is the place where Padmasambhava, the founder of Tibetan Buddhism spent time meditating while travelling to Tibet.
+Tibetan Buddhists also hold Muktinath in high regard because they believe it is the place where Padmasambhava, the founder of Tibetan Buddhism, spent time meditating while traveling to Tibet.
 Multiple Hindu saints have written about the religious importance of this sacred site.
 The temple has been mentioned in Vishnu Purana, which is one of the most ancient Hindu scriptures.

-There is a waterway which flows downwards from Muktinath.
-It is comprised of 108 water springs each of which is very sacred.
-The number 108 is an important one as per the Hindu astrology.
+There is a waterway that flows downwards from Muktinath.
+It is comprised of 108 water springs, each of which is very sacred.
+The number 108 is an important one, as per Hindu astrology.

 Both Hindus and Buddhists consider Muktinath to be a place where all the five elements that constitute the universe are found.
-These five elements include fire, water, sky, earth and air.
-According to Sri Vaishnava tradition, Muktinath is one of the 108 Divya Desams or a sacred place for worshiping Lord Vishnu.
+These five elements include fire, water, sky, earth, and air.
+According to Sri Vaishnava tradition, Muktinath is one of the 108 Divya Desams, or a sacred place for worshipping Lord Vishnu.

 During your pilgrimage tour to Muktinath Temple, you'll come across many attractions that are located in the complex or nearby.

-Gomba Monastery : One of the most popular tourist attractions near the Muktinath Temple is the Gomba Monastery.
+One of the most popular tourist attractions near the Muktinath Temple is the Gomba Monastery.
 The Buddhist monastery stands in dedication to Guru Rimpoche (Padmasambhava).
-Both Hindus and Buddhits visit this monastery after they have offered prayers at the Muktinath Temple.
+Both Hindus and Buddhists visit this monastery after they have offered prayers at the Muktinath Temple.

-Shaligrama : This is a black stone fossil which has increased the popularity of Muktinath manifolds.
-You can look for these stones in the riverbed of Kali Gandaki River.
-If you think all your efforts to find these stones is yielding no results, you should buy them from locals.
-Since Shaligrams or the black stone fossils are believed to symbolize Lord Vishnu, they are very sacred.
+This is a black stone fossil that has increased the popularity of Muktinath manifolds.
+You can look for these stones in the riverbed of the Kali Gandaki River.
+If you think all your efforts to find these stones are yielding no results, you should buy them from locals.
+Since Shaligrams, or the black stone fossils, are believed to symbolize Lord Vishnu, they are very sacred.

 Chilly winters make travel difficult in the area.
-Temperature during this season can touch a minimum of -16 degrees Celsius.
-If you plan to make the most of your pilgrimage tour and have a pleasurable experience, you should visit between March and June, which is the summer time and quite pleasant.
+The temperature during this season can touch a minimum of -16 degrees Celsius.
+If you plan to make the most of your pilgrimage tour and have a pleasurable experience, you should visit between March and June, which is the summertime and quite pleasant.
 There is heavy snowfall in the months of December and January – up to 10 ft.